 Edmonton is the capital of the Canadian province of Alberta and is the province's second-largest city.
 Edmonton is the major economic centre for northern and central Alberta and a major centre for the oil and gas industry.
 Despite the focus on oil and gas, Edmonton's economy is one of the most diverse in Canada with strong industrial, technology, biotech, research and education sectors.
 Canada is in Northern North America, bordering the North Atlantic Ocean on the east, North Pacific Ocean on the west, and the Arctic Ocean on the north, north of the USA.
-Varies from temperate in south to subarctic and arctic in north.
-Mostly plains with mountains in west and lowlands in southeast.
+The climate varies from temperate in the south to subarctic and arctic in the north.
 The official languages are English and French.
 All government documents and information services are available in both.
 English remains the dominant language in every province except Québec.
 There is also a sizeable francophone community in New Brunswick, which is the country's sole officially bilingual province.
 Canadian French is different from European French, but they are mutually intelligible.
 Given Canada's multicultural population, many other languages are spoken in the major cities, especially Arabic, Chinese, Hindi, Japanese, Russian, Polish, Portuguese and Spanish.
 The main religion is Christianity.
 The economy of Canada is one of the world's wealthiest, with a high per-capita income, and it is a member of the Organisation for Economic Co-operation and Development (OECD) and the G8.
 It is one of the world's top ten trading nations.
 Business is conducted in a similar way to that of the US, UK and Australia.
 Canadians will generally invite you to call them by their first names.
 Expatriate business dress is generally conservative, suits are the norm.
 Women hold positions at the highest levels.
 The security risk for expatriates in Canada is low.
 Risks include petty street crime mainly in low income neighbourhoods of major cities, as well as of terrorism.
 The currency of Canada is the Canadian Dollar (CAD).
 Banking is on a par with the rest of Western Europe and North America.
 Medical facilities are good, however the cost of treatment can be very expensive for expatriates if you don’t meet provincial residency requirements for health care.
-The population of Edmonton is 1.04 Mil (2014 est.), while the inflation rate (CPI) is 1.9% for Canada as at August 2019.
+The population of Edmonton is 1.3 Million (Metro) (2019 est.), while the inflation rate (CPI) is 1.9% for Canada as at August 2019.
 Xpatulator Hypothetical Tax for Canada is based on the current Federal personal income tax rates only which are progressive up to 33%.
 In addition to Federal income tax, an individual who resides in, or has earned income in, any Province or Territory is also subject to Provincial or Territorial income tax.
 For Xpatulator Hypothetical Tax purposes we have used an average Provincial / Territorial income tax rate of 16.9%.
 The combined maximum progressive Xpatulator Hypothetical Tax rate is therefore 49.9% based on Federal (33%) + Provincial / Territorial Taxes (16.9%).

 Cost Of Living

-The cost of living for expatriates / professional migrants in In Edmonton, the cost of each basket, based on local prices, compared to the international average in USD, is categorized follows (Exact cost of living percentages only available in personalised reports): Edmonton as at 1 October 2019 is high in comparison to other places in the world.
-1) Alcohol (where available) & Tobacco: High 2) Clothing: High 3) Communication: High 4) Education: Very Low 5) Furniture & Appliances: High 6) Groceries: Very High 7) Healthcare: High 8) Household Accommodation: High 9) Miscellaneous: Very High 10) Personal Care: Very High 11) Recreation & Culture: High 12) Restaurants Meals Out and Hotels: Very High 13) Transport: Very High Edmonton is for example 29% more expensive than Montevideo for groceries, 10.6% more expensive for household costs than Durban, and 25.3% more expensive for transport costs than Athens.
+The cost of living for expatriates / professional migrants in In Edmonton, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Edmonton as at 1 October 2019 is high in comparison to other places in the world.
+1) Alcohol (where available) & Tobacco: High 2) Clothing: High 3) Communication: Very High 4) Education: Very Low 5) Furniture & Appliances: Average 6) Groceries: High 7) Healthcare: Average 8) Household Accommodation: Average 9) Miscellaneous: High 10) Personal Care: Very High 11) Recreation & Culture: High 12) Restaurants Meals Out and Hotels: High 13) Transport: Very High Edmonton is for example 32% more expensive than Houston TX for groceries, 23.8% more expensive for household costs than Kuala Lumpur, and 80.6% more expensive for transport costs than Dubai.
+The hardship premium for Edmonton for an expat from Perth, is for example 0%, i.e. host location (Edmonton) premium of 10% minus home (Perth) location premium of 10%.
 Edmonton is ranked as a minimal hardship location.
-Hardship (also know as quality of living) refers to the degree of hardship an expatriate and their family are likely to experience in the host location.
-Hardship pay is compensation to encourage people to move, in particular to less desirable locations.
-In determining the amount of hardship premium payable, factors such as economic, political, religious, infrastructure, environment/climate, personal safety, health, education, and transportation factors are considered.
-The hardship premium for Edmonton for an expat from Zurich is for example 0%, i.e. host location (Edmonton) premium of 10% minus home (Zurich) location premium of 10%.
-Xpatulator.com has been created to assist subscribers calculate expatriate pay using the online calculators and extensive database of cost of living and hardship indexes, for 780 international locations.
-Want to know more about cost of living, hardship or expat pay in Edmonton?
+Want to know more about cost of living, hardship (quality of living) or expat salary in Edmonton?
 Register subscribe to your home location and Edmonton and run your personalised reports.